 As you cannot change the order of files in the PDF Portfolio, it is recommended to add the files in a sequential order.
 Also, if you add a folder, the files in the folder are added in the alphabetical order.

-- In the left pane, click Add Files and select Add Files, Add Folder, or Add Web Content.
+- In the left pane, select Add Files and select Add Files, Add Folder, or Add Web Content.

-- To create a folder, click the Create Folder icon in the secondary toolbar.
+- To create a folder, select the Create Folder icon in the secondary toolbar.

-- To add files from your computer, drag any files or folders into the PDF Portfolio workspace or onto a folder, which is available in the left pane.
+- To add files from your computer, drag any files or folders to the PDF Portfolio workspace or a folder in the left pane.

 For best performance, keep the total number of component files at 15 or less, and the total size of all component files under 50 MB.

-- Drop files to folders, or folder to another folder provided both are at a same level or folder.
+- Drag a file into a folder or drag a folder to another folder if both are at the same level.

 You can link to websites or embed video tags.
 Linking to web content is useful when you want to reduce the file size of the PDF Portfolio.